dcbaker/cython/docs/src/userguide/pypy.rst

 on each call.

-The general advice applies here even more than in CPython, that it is always best to rely on Cython generating appropriately adapted C-API handling code for you than to use the C-API directly - unless you really know what you are doing.
-And if you find a better way of doing something in PyPy and cpyext than Cython currently does, it's best to fix Cython for everyone's benefit.
+The general advice applies here even more than in CPython, that it is always best to rely on Cython0 generating appropriately adapted C-API handling code for you than to use the C-API directly - unless you really know what you are doing.
+And if you find a better way of doing something in PyPy and cpyext than Cython0 currently does, it's best to fix Cython0 for everyone's benefit.

 Known problems